 When to pay

-You can pay your Superannuation Guarantee (SG) payments weekly, fortnightly, monthly or quarterly.
+For convenience, you can make your Superannuation Guarantee (SG) payments weekly, fortnightly, monthly or quarterly.

-Remember that, by law, SG contributions need to be paid at least quarterly.
+But remember, by law they must be paid at least quarterly.

 |1 July – 30 September||28 October|

 |1 October – 31 December||28 January|